 42 On the approach now adopted by Treasury, the drafter would work with instructors to see whether there is really any need, in policy terms, for the group of individuals targeted in the new provision to differ from those targeted as associates in other provisions across the Code.
-If, after those discussions, there were still concerns about the lack of consistency with other provisions in the Code, those concerns would be raised with the Manager of the Tax Code Unit within the Tax Design Division at the Treasury.
+If, after those discussions, there were still concerns about the lack of consistency with other provisions in the Code, those concerns would be raised with the Law Division at the Treasury.